Young Thug is Free, Timbaland Sells Out, and Steve Martin Dances: Link Drop

 The news, podcasts, albums, and ephemera that I've enjoyed in the last month.

 Can’t Get Much Higher’s link drop is a monthly series for paid subscribers where I discuss art, news, and stories that have gotten me thinking and laughing in the last 30 days.
-This month, we talk about a bunch of Nintendo entering the music business, the greatest Motown cover, a new feature from Apple, and so much more.
+This month, we talk about Nintendo entering the music business, the greatest Motown cover, a new feature from Apple, and so much more.

 Musical Trends to Keep an Eye On